fortranmat/learnandearntogether/README.md

 # learn-and-earn-together
 This Is Public repo
-## How To Earn
+## How To Earn Online
 😺Affiliate Marketing, Adsense, SaaS, Freelancing, Social Media Influencer<br/>
-For the above both method minimum requirement
+For the above method minimum requirement are as follows

 |Method|REquirement|REmarks|
 |---|---|---|